-- ❖ Holding the boot switch down during boot without a SD card inserted will force the boot source to be the USB port and if nothing is detected on the USB client port, it will go to the serial port for download. - ❖ Without holding the switch, the board will boot from eMMC.
-If it is empty, then it will try booting from the uSD slot, followed by the serial port, and then the USB port. - ❖ If you hold the boot switch down during boot, and you have a uSD card inserted with a bootable image, the board will boot form the uSD card.
+- ❖ Holding the boot switch down during a removal and reapplication of power without a microSD card inserted will force the boot source to be the USB port and if nothing is detected on the USB client port, it will go to the serial port for download. - ❖ Without holding the switch, the board will boot try to boot from the eMMC.
+If it is empty, then it will try booting from the microSD slot, followed by the serial port, and then the USB port. - ❖ If you hold the boot switch down during the removal and reapplication of power to the board, and you have a microSD card inserted with a bootable image, the board will boot from the microSD card.